-Below we will elaborate on the incorporation procedure of a Dutch BV and the services which we can provide to you in this respect.
+Below we will explain the incorporation procedure of a Dutch BV, and elaborate on the key issues to be considered when setting up a Dutch BV.
+You will also find an overview of the services which we can provide to you in this respect.

-You can find the following information on this webpage:
+You can find the following information in this publication:

 A "BV' is a private company with limited liability; in Dutch: "Besloten Vennootschap met beperkte aansprakelijkheid".
 In comparison to other jurisdictions, the BV has similar features as the German "GmbH", the American "LLC", or the English "Ltd".